-Summer is upon us and for many of us, that means heading south for some sun, sand and beach time!
-There are many different beaches that are within an 8-hour drive (or a quick flight if you prefer) of Nashville, which makes a great summer vacation for your family.
+Spring is upon us and for many of us, that means heading south for some sun, sand and beach time!
+There are many different beaches that are within an 8-hour drive (or a quick flight if you prefer) of Nashville, which makes a great spring or summer vacation for your family.

 Beaches Within Driving Distance of Nashville